molgenis/molgenis-service-armadillo/README.md

 To spin up your own server on a laptop, you can run `java -jar armadillo-3.x.x.jar`

-For armadillo 2.x you can follow instructions at https://galaxy.ansible.com/molgenis/armadillo
+For armadillo 2.x you can follow instructions at

+* using docker compose at https://github.com/molgenis/molgenis-service-armadillo/tree/armadillo-service-2.2.3
+* or using Ansible at https://galaxy.ansible.com/molgenis/armadillo

 ## What to do next